Youth Criminal Justice Act: Sentencing options

 This section applies to young people ages twelve to seventeen as long as one or more of these conditions are met.
 The Youth Justice Court must specify the time period the order is applicable for.
-The maximum period for an intensive rehabilitative custody and supervision order is 2 years, unless the adult penalty for the offence is imprisonment for life, in those cases the maximum period is 3 years.
+The maximum period for an intensive rehabilitative custody and supervision order is 2 years, unless the adult penalty for the offence includes imprisonment for life, in those cases the maximum period is 3 years.
 The only other exceptions occur in the case of: